lincoln102030/ram/README.md

-Add millimeters in solutions/distance_caculation.py + object-cropping.md visuals (#7860)
+Add line counting and circular heatmaps in Ultralytics Solutions (#7113)